Pinwheel (TV series): History

 Pinwheel was created by Vivian Horner and produced by Sandy Kavanaugh, two educators who had previously worked at the Children's Television Workshop.
 The show was created for QUBE, a local cable system tested in Columbus, Ohio.
 QUBE's developers wanted to offer a series for preschoolers, so they hired Horner and Kavanaugh based on their previous experience in preschool television.
-Beginning on December 1, 1977, Pinwheel was shown on Channel C-3, one of the experimental channels offered to QUBE subscribers.
-The channel was cited as "the world's first TV channel geared strictly to preschoolers."
+Starting in December 1, 1977, Pinwheel was shown on Channel C-3, one of the experimental channels offered to QUBE subscribers.
+The channel was cited as "the world's first TV channel geared strictly to preschoolers".

-In 1979, Channel C-3 was expanded into a national network called Nickelodeon.
+In 1979, Pinwheel was expanded into a national network rebranded Nickelodeon (now part of Paramount).
 Pinwheel was reformatted as a series of hour-long episodes shown in three- to five-hour blocks, a format which eventually became the model for Nickelodeon's Nick Jr. block.
-There were a total of 260 Pinwheel episodes recorded from 1977 to 1984.
+A total of 260 Pinwheel episodes were produced from 1977 to 1984.
 For international distribution, Nickelodeon edited Pinwheel into a package of half-hour episodes.
 It aired in Canada on Superchannel (from 1983 to 1988) and TVOntario (from 1990 to 1993).
-The series was also broadcast in the United Kingdom whereas it aired on the defunct children's cable and satellite television network The Children's Channel during the 1980s and was even shown in a few Eurasian countries, including Channel 5 in Singapore, TV1 and TV2 in Malaysia and ATV World in Hong Kong as part of an afternoon programming block for children called Tube Time (which also plays several Nickelodeon and Nick Jr. shows such as Eureeka's Castle, Doug, Allegra's Window, Space Cases, Blue's Clues, Rugrats, and Hey Arnold!).
+The series was also broadcast in the UK on the defunct children's cable and satellite television network The Children's Channel from 1985-1987.
+It was shown in a few Eurasian countries, including Channel 5 in Singapore, TV1 and TV2 in Malaysia, and ATV World in Hong Kong as part of their afternoon children's programming block Tube Time.

 On January 4, 1988, Nickelodeon introduced the Nick Jr. block, a weekday morning block for preschoolers, to its schedule.
-Pinwheel was the first series that aired as part of the block.
-To promote Pinwheel on the block, Nickelodeon ran a series of commercials where the Nick Jr. logo took the shape of two pinwheels.
-Pinwheel continued to air as a staple of Nick Jr. until July 6, 1990, when the show aired its final rerun.
+Pinwheel is the first series that aired as part of the block.
+Pinwheel continued to air as a staple of Nick Jr. until its last rerun on July 6, 1990.
 Another puppet series for preschoolers, Eureeka's Castle, was made to replace it.
-In an article titled "Nickelodeon's New Lineup for Preschoolers," the Los Angeles Times called Eureeka's Castle the successor to Pinwheel.
+In an article titled "Nickelodeon's New Lineup for Preschoolers", the Los Angeles Times called Eureeka's Castle a successor series to Pinwheel.